wp-media/adminimize/readme.txt

 * Reduce backend Styles of the Plugins - Goal: kill all styles!!! (to heavy for Maintenance)

 = v1.7.16 (04/01/2011) =
-* Bugfix: chnage init-function; admin bar also on frontend and backend and all other options of global only on backend
+* Bug-fix: change init-function; admin bar also on frontend and backend and all other options of global only on backend
-* Remove new hoock on wp admin bar; incoe inline styles; only on deactivate admin bar
+* Remove new hock on wp admin bar; include inline styles; only on deactivate admin bar
 * Fix language errors
 * Add meta box post formats
 * Update de_DE language files